mjrouser/unbury.us/README.md

 *unbury.us* is a loan calculator forked by [Sean Freiburg](http://www.seanfreiburg.com) from unbury.me by Jordan Santell.
 Source code is licensed under the [MIT License](http://opensource.org/licenses/mit-license.php).

-# Contribute
+## Contribute

 How to run locally:
-Install *nodejs.org*
+Install [nodejs.org] (nodejs.org)

-run following in node.js command prompt where package.json exists... npm install
+run following in node.js command prompt where package.json exists...

+`npm install`

 That should of installed all the dependencies for the app to run, however if you run into a problem you can do it the manual way:

-npm install express
+- npm install express
-npm install server-favicon
+- npm install server-favicon
-npm install morgan
+- npm install morgan
-npm install cookie-parser
+- npm install cookie-parser
-npm install body-parser
+- npm install body-parser
-npm install debug
+- npm install debug
-npm install jade
+- npm install jade
+- npm install bower

+run following to install dependencies via bowers:

+`bower install`

-in the app directory run the following: node app.js
+You are now read to run the app, in the app directory run the following:

+`node app.js`

-Then check link with favorite browser *http://localhost:3000/*
+Then check link with favorite browser [http://localhost:3000/] (http://localhost:3000/)